mikegleen/modes/doc/source/index.rst

 This library provides for manipulation of the XML files exported from and imported into the *Modes* Museum database system.
-The source files contains many special-purpose programs that apply only to the Heath Robinson Museum database.
+The source files contain many special-purpose programs that apply only to the Heath Robinson Museum database.
 However, there are several general-purpose programs that will be documented here.